jnsltk/kiwave-sonar-system/README.md

 # Utilization
 <details><summary>Click to expand</summary>

-Despite the fact that the system is mainly designed for "Home Security", it has multiple other potential applications.
+Despite the fact that the system is mainly designed for "Home Security", it has multiple other potential applications:
 - Industrial safety: The system can detect objects in areas with heavy machinery and prevent accidents.
 - Parking assistance: The system can detect the presence of vehicles and assist drivers in parking.
 - Environmental monitoring: The system can detect changes in the environment and provide valuable insights.